gcallah/BookReviews/biggar.md

 quotidian human concerns.

 But that need for a transcendental grounding is something liberalism explicitly has tried to deny: it declares, "No, we can ground these virtues in purely immanent reasoning."
 So that, for instance, there's no transcendence in Hobbes's case for the Leviathan, or, three centuries later, in the reasoning of Rawls or Nozick.

+Furthermore, contra the liberal conceit of neutrality between different "comprehensive doctrines," Biggar seems to understand that, as he puts it, "There is no neutral position available."
+134

 But why is it academics' "civic duty," as Biggar puts it, to "defend liberal culture on campus."
-What if an academic happens to think liberalism is misguided?
-Do they still have a civic duty to defend it?

-Of course, with this statement, Biggar could mean nothing more than that academics have a duty to carefully consider others' ideas, and respond to them rationally.
+Of course, with this statement, Biggar may not actually be denoting ideological liberalism.
+He might mean "liberality" as a personal virtue, so that academics have a duty to carefully consider others' ideas, and respond to them rationally.
 But Plato was teaching us that 2400 years ago, and certainly not under the guise of liberalism.
-So this is another place where Biggar's emphasis on liberalism seems misplaced.
+So this is another place where Biggar's invocation of liberalism is a puzzle.

 Thinkers like John Gray and Alasdair MacIntyre have shown that it's actually not rational to embrace ideological liberalism, since it is an incoherent